-The Sports Complex facilities include indoor sports courts (basketball, tennis, squash and volleyball) and multipurpose halls for use in both organized sports and free recreation; a 50-meter swimming pool: saunas: a fitness center with free weights and exercise machines: an exercise hall for aerobics and self-defense events: outdoor courts (tennis, volleyball and basketball); a soccer field; a cricket practice net and ground; and a gymnastics hall.
-The Student Center features a billiard room and an eight-lane bowling alley.
-Details on the university's athletic facilities and developments are available in the Student Handbook and at www.aus. edu/osa/athletics/.
+The Sports Complex facilities include indoor sports courts (basketball, tennis, squash and volleyball), multipurpose halls and exercise and gymnastic halls for use in both organized sports and free recreation; a 50-meter swimming pool; saunas; a fitness center with free weights and exercise machines; an exercise hall for aerobics, table tennis and martial arts events; outdoor courts (tennis, volleyball and basketball); a soccer field; a cricket ground; a cricket practice net; and a baseball field.

 The AUS athletic facilities are available for the benefit of the entire AUS community.
 The Sports Complex fosters the continuing development of collegiate sports in the UAE through organizing and hosting athletic championships, symposia and training courses.
-Students, staff members and faculty members are entitled to free participation, regardless of their abilities, in a variety of sports and leisure activities including football, basketball, badminton, handball, volleyball, table tennis, tennis, squash, track and field games, self-defense sports and other athletic pursuits
+Students, staff and faculty members are entitled to free participation, regardless of their abilities, in a variety of sports and leisure activities including fitness training, football, basketball, badminton, handball, volleyball, table tennis, tennis, squash, track and field games, martial arts and other athletic pursuits.